 01.09 - 2017.
 Category: Archive 2017 Saharawi organisations slam EU over trade talks with Morocco"Seeking to circumvent the ECJ’s ruling, directly challenges the credibility of the EU, and significantly damages the potential for progress through the UN-led negotiation process", Saharawi groups qualify the EU's talks with Morocco regarding Western Sahara trade, in their letter to the EU's Foreign Affairs Chief.

 10.07 - 2017.
-Category: News Siemens inconsistently supporting occupationsWhile the German industrial mastodon has no problems in delivering turbines to the area of Western Sahara that is under Moroccan occupation, it goes out of its way to distance itself from similar deliveries to Crimea.
+Category: Archive 2017 Siemens inconsistently supporting occupationsWhile the German industrial mastodon has no problems in delivering turbines to the area of Western Sahara that is under Moroccan occupation, it goes out of its way to distance itself from similar deliveries to Crimea.

 06.11 - 2016.
 Category: Archive 2016 Here are the people Siemens doesn't bother to talk toToday, refugees from Western Sahara organised a demonstration against the energy companies Siemens and Enel.
 The two companies refuse to follow UN demands of seeking Saharawi consent as they are building windmills for Morocco on their occupied homeland.

 02.11 - 2016.
 Category: Archive 2016 Report: Moroccan green energy used for plunderAt COP22, beware of what you read about Morocco’s renewable energy efforts.
 An increasing part of the projects take place in the occupied territory of Western Sahara and is used for mineral plunder, new WSRW report documents.

 Please find below an annotated version of the official translation by WSRW and Emmaus Stockholm.
 The official language of the case was French.
 Notes, hyperlinks and annexes were added by the annotators.
 A PDF of our annotated text can be accessed here.